WHY EARLY POTTY TRAINING IS BETTER POTTY TRAINING

 If there is one KEY TAKEAWAY, it's to start potty training when you child is between 20-and-30 months old, if not earlier."

 If you’ve already raised one child, you know that the “terrible two’s” are really more like the “terrible two-and-three-quarters or early three's."
 In short, you want to start training before 30 months in order to avoid teaching a child who is old enough to want to be rebellious.
 By this we mean children who like to say “no” for the sake of saying no, which will make training exponentially more difficult.
-This rebelliousness is a natural part of your child's individuation process (described in detail later in this post)--regardless of the cause, however, its best to avoid training during it.
+This rebelliousness is a natural part of your child's individuation process as detailed below—regardless of the cause, however, its best to avoid training during it.

 The Science Behind "Early Is Better"

 Its All About Brain Development (i.e. Train In "The Zone")

 Starting early is crucial to successful potty training because you want to train your child BEFORE he or she progresses too far down the process of individuation (i.e. recognizing his or her own sense of being), which typically begins occurring around 12 months but really takes off after 30 months.

 "Individuation" is the process through which you child begins to recognize his or her own sense of being.